Arya-veer/morphle_task/README.md

 ## Enhancements

 - Use of websockets instead of polling
-- Keep a check whether camera is going out of the slide
+- Keep a check whether camera is going out of the slide (Done, bounds currently set to 30 units in X direction and 10 units in Y direction)
 - Deploying the code to be used as a service